james-ecd/dmg-cracker/README.md

 ```

 **Required Arguments:**
-- `-p, --password-list-path`: Path to a text file containing passwords (one per line)
+- `-p, --password-list-path`: Path to a password list file (.txt or .csv format)
 - `-d, --dmg-path`: Path to the encrypted DMG file

 **Optional Arguments:**